 5. Laura Maniec – Corkbuzz Wine Bar, New York & North Carolina

 Laura Maniec’s career in wine began when she was a teenager working in restaurants.
 This led to her getting an Associate’s Degree in hospitality management at a community college.
 This was followed by stints at other restaurants in New York and Las Vegas.
-She received the Master Sommelier certification in 2009 at just 29 years old.
-However, her opening of Corkbuzz in Union Square, New York City in 2011 made her a nationally recognized name in the wine world.
+Her opening of Corkbuzz in Union Square, New York City in 2011 made her a nationally recognized name in the wine world.
 With wine classes held almost nightly, Corkbuzz has become a new wine collector’s dream.
 Guests have the opportunity to try bottles they may never be able to get on their own or try new regions they haven’t even heard of.

 4. Bobby Stuckey, M.S. – Frasca Food & Wine, Colorado